 How is it that you distinguish which are the best cushions to have in the home?
 Does filling matter most or fabric?
 Should they be patterned cushions or plain?
 Is it better to have them all of the same size and shape or does a mixture produce a more pleasing effect?

 The answer, as with many conundrums in interior design, is to achieve considered, complementary variation.
 This round-up of nine of the best sofa cushions is a useful place to start your search.

 The Best Plain Cushions

 Plain cushions are often the base, the background, the blank canvas for building a cushion scheme.
-To achieve cushion cohesion, select pillows that are of the same colour or the same fabric type so that that there’s no risk of a ‘clash of the titans’ scene on your sofa.
+To achieve cushion cohesion, select pillows that are of the same colour or the same fabric type so that there’s no risk of a clash on your sofa.

-To prevent your selection from becoming too eclectic, pick patterns with a common theme, such as geometrics or florals, or whose motifs are in the same colour.
+To prevent your selection from becoming too chaotic, pick patterns with a common theme, such as geometrics or florals, or whose motifs are in the same colour.

 While colour and pattern are providers of visual texture, introducing a select few tactile textured cushions promises more intrigue in a room.
 Consider not just the feel of the fabrics, but the effect of tassels, fringing, raised weaves and threads in opposing directions.